-In 2010, under Meshek’s guidance, the City of Kingfisher leveraged $4.0 million in State Bond funds as a local match for FEMA’s Hazard Mitigation Grant Program (HMGP).
+In 2010, under Meshek’s guidance, the City of Kingfisher leveraged $2.0 million in State Bond funds as a local match for FEMA’s Hazard Mitigation Grant Program (HMGP).
 The grant application, prepared by Meshek, included hydrologic analysis of Kingfisher Creek, benefit cost analysis, data collection, historical and archeological clearance for all properties, public meetings, and extensive coordination with OEM and FEMA.

 After their HMGP grant was approved in 2011, the City of Kingfisher again contracted with Meshek to manage the grant and perform land acquisition and relocation services.

-- Coordination of Phase 1 Environmental Studies
+- $80,000 in Phase 1 Environmental and Asbestos Studies

 - $75,000 in abstracting, title work, and title insurance

 Project Estimate — Costs were 75% FEMA Reimbursable

 Notable aspects of the project include leveraging the City’s $2M into an $8M FEMA HMGP grant.